Adroiti/docs-for-code-review-tools/Cppcheck/noConstructor.md

-Pattern: No constructor
+Pattern: Class with no constructor

 Issue: -

 ## Description

-The class `classname` does not have a constructor although it has private member variables.
+Class does not have a constructor although it has private member variables.
 Member variables of builtin types are left uninitialized when the class is instantiated.
 That may cause bugs or undefined behavior.

 ## Further Reading